quicwg/base-drafts/draft-ietf-quic-transport.md

 with the same payload as the PATH_CHALLENGE frame.

-## Abandonment
+## Failed Path Validation

-An endpoint SHOULD abandon path validation after sending some number of PATH_CHALLENGE frames or after some time has passed.
+Path validation only fails when the endpoint attempting to validate the path abandons its attempt to validate the path.

+Endpoints SHOULD abandon path validation based on a timer.
 When setting this timer, implementations are cautioned that the new path could have a longer round-trip time than the original.

 Note that the endpoint might receive packets containing other frames on the new path, but a PATH_RESPONSE frame with appropriate data is required for path validation to succeed.

-If path validation fails, the path is deemed unusable.
+When an endpoint abandons path validation, it determines that the path is unusable.
 This does not necessarily imply a failure of the connection - endpoints can continue sending packets over other paths as appropriate.
 If no paths are available, an endpoint can wait for a new path to become available or close the connection.

 A path validation might be abandoned for other reasons besides failure.
 Primarily, this happens if a connection migration to a new path is